trilitech/tezos-developer-docs/src/pages/smart-contract-topics/smart-contracts-concepts/index.md

 This means there are only 128 possible values for each character, which excludes any accented letters.

 Again, this is on purpose, as there is no real need for manipulating unicode characters in a smart contract, and unicode or other encoding options beyond standard ASCII cause all kinds of compatibility issues.
-If you really need to store unicode text, store it as bytes.
+If you need to store unicode text, store it as [bytes](#bytes).

-Like `int` and `nat`, there is no limit on the size of a `string`, other than the indirect limits caused by the associated costs.
+Like `int` and `nat`, there is no limit on the size of a `string`, other than the indirect limits caused by the associated costs of storage.

 There are only a few things you can do with `strings`:

 - concatenate two `strings` (`CONCAT`)
 - obtain the size of a `string`, as a `nat` (`SIZE`)
 - extract a substring of a `string` (`SLICE`)
-- compare two `strings` based on their lexicographical order (COMPARE).
-See [Comparing values](#comparing-values) section.
+- compare two `strings` based on their lexicographical order ([Comparing values](#comparing-values))

 ### bytes